jmarsh411/oculus_data_vis/README.md

 https://developer.oculus.com/documentation/pcsdk/latest/concepts/book-intro/

 You may also have to open the oculus configuration utility before attempting the view the visualization, as the oculus service often crashes, and this will restart it.

+Starting the project from within Unity involves opening up the main_menu.unity file and pressing the play button.
+Information on how to load your own CSV into the visualization can be found in CSVINFO.txt

 NOTE FOR AMD USERS: We experienced an issue after updating to AMD's Radeon Software Crimson Edition Display Driver version 15.30.1025
 This update caused our previously working visualization to cause graphical glitches followed by a Windows bluescreen and a reboot.
 This version of AMD's display driver should be avoided for the purposes of running this project.